Medical Team

 Exceptional Medical Conditions

-If a student has an exceptional medical condition that requires care or support during the school day or has emergency medication to take in school please contact the School Nurse directly via phone or email.
+If a student has an exceptional medical condition that requires care or support during the school day or has emergency medication to take in school please contact the Medical Team directly via phone or email.
+Please DO NOT use Arbor to provide this information.

 New Medical Condition or amendment to existing condition

-If there are changes to a student’s existing medical condition or a new one is diagnosed please advise the School Nurse directly as soon as possible.
+If there are changes to a student’s existing medical condition or a new one is diagnosed please advise the Medical Team directly via phone or email, as soon as possible.
+Please DO NOT use Arbor to provide this information.

 Medication in School